 1 Bad Mattress

-Waking up every day to a stiff sore back is easily blamed on a poor mattress, even if the pain or aching persists throughout the day and is worsened with certain day-to-day activities.
+Waking up every day to a stiff sore back is easily blamed on a poor mattress.

 2 Poor Sleep

-Those in denial will attribute persistent fatigue or low stamina to poor sleep, which they in turn will then blame on any number of factors such as stress, being awakened once during the night by a child or noise outside, or that bad mattress.
+Those in denial will attribute persistent fatigue or low stamina to poor sleep, which they in turn will then blame on any number of factors such as stress or that bad mattress.

-Whether from the workplace, relationships or family, an obese person may readily blame stress for the aching joints and low energy levels.
+Whether from the workplace, relationships or family, a very overweight person may readily blame stress for the aching joints and low energy levels.

 Don’t be surprised if a morbidly obese person claims that his or her aches, pains or getting short of breath are due to being over age 30 – even if they’re 31.